 The one basic rule to remember (even when not traveling) is to always keep your wits and common sense about you – and be confident in your ability to travel independently.
 Here are some tips to help make your travels safe and enjoyable as a solo female traveler.

 Feminine hygiene is never something to overlook whether at home or abroad.
 We all know that time of the month can be tricky, especially if you’re traveling around all day, so it’s best to prepare in advance.
 You may also not have easy access to feminine products or birth control while abroad so bring as much as possible.

 In addition to the essential things everyone brings on a trip, here is a supplemental list of lady-specific things to pack:

-While this tip sounds obvious, the thrill and adventure associated with travel sometimes means that common sense seems to go out the window.
-Avoid walking down dark alleys, and certainly double think the idea of going home with a person you’ve just met, especially after you’ve had a few drinks (you may have your beer goggles on anyway when staring at that stranger).
+While this tip sounds obvious, the thrill and adventure associated with travel sometimes mean that common sense seems to go out the window.
+Avoid walking down dark alleys, and certainly double-think the idea of going home with a person you’ve just met, especially after you’ve had a few drinks (you may have your beer goggles on anyway when staring at that stranger).
 When something feels off or wrong, that’s your intuition telling you it probably is.

 Prevention is the number one way to avoid undesirable or dangerous happenings.
 Some of these probably don’t need to be said as they would be ill-advised no matter where you are, but to those who may forget every once in a while.

 If you’re still wary, there are plenty of additional things you can do to ease your mind.

 Even with all the preventative measures, there is still a slight chance that something will go awry.
 In the off chance that you find yourself near or within hazardous circumstances, regardless of where you are, there are things you can do to help yourself out of them.